VeyDlin/VHAL_EmptyTemplate/README.md

   - Initializing GPIO in Alternate Mode
   - Initialization of `NVIC_SetPriority` and `NVIC_EnableIRQ` if interrupts are used

-# Creating a project in CubуeIDE and CubeMX
+# Creating a project in CubeIDE and CubeMX

 As an example the following is taken `STM32F412RETx`